HarshCasper/AllNotes/.github/ISSUE_TEMPLATE/custom.md

----
-name: Custom issue template
+Custom issue template
-about: Describe the issue in the given format.
+-Describe the issue in the given format.
-title: ''
-labels: ''
-assignees: ''

----

 # Proposed Change
 - What changes need to be done (mention location if possible)